smarr/SOMns/README.md

 5. Import SOMns project and the Truffle projects into Eclipse

-6. For debugging, create a run configuration with the Mandelbrot benchmark.
+6. For debugging the interpreter, create a run configuration with the Mandelbrot benchmark.
    In option Run Configurations go to Java Application/SOMns and select tab arguments, enter: